-I’ve been considered weird by my friends and family for as long as I can remember and I started playing and singing since the age of 13.
-I don’t know when I started classifying myself as a musician but perhaps the two go hand in hand.
+I’ve been considered weird by my friends and family for as long as I can remember, and I started playing and singing at the age of 13.
+I don’t know when I started classifying myself as a musician, but perhaps the two go hand in hand.
 I decided to take a look into the brain functions of a musician and their lifestyle to perhaps get to a conclusion of why so many people consider musicians to be weird.

-We are going to take a detailed look into the mind of a musician and then into their lifestyle.
-Hopefully covering these two bases which should be pretty impactful on their personality we will be able to determine and get down to what makes a musician weird.
+We will take a detailed look into the mind of a musician and then into their lifestyle.
+Hopefully, covering these two bases that should be pretty impactful on their personality, we will determine and get down to what makes a musician weird.

 Why are musicians weird?

 Well, that all depends on what your definition of weird is?
-The term “weird” is relative just like most things if we consider them.
+The term “weird” is relative, just like most things if we consider them.
 Is eating with your fork in your right hand and using the knife in your left considered weird?
-Or, after Sunday lunch at a hotel do you just jump into the feature fountain in the courtyard for a little dip with the bass player (true story).
+Or, after Sunday lunch at a hotel, do you jump into the feature fountain in the courtyard for a little dip with the bass player (true story).
 All things considered, we can kind of draw a line between eccentric and weird.
-I would have to say that all musicians from my own past experience are eccentric and then a few are really weird.
+I would have to say that all musicians from my own experience are eccentric, and then a few are really weird.

-Let’s look at what factors come into play making a musician weird or seem weird.
-I’m weird in my own ways and thinking about it I came to the conclusion that It has to be because some parts of my brain are hardwired wrong or my brain must function differently compared to regular folk.
+Let’s look at what factors come into play, making a musician weird or seem weird.
+I’m weird in my own ways, and thinking about it; I concluded that It has to be because some parts of my brain are hardwired wrong, or my brain must function differently compared to regular folk.

 Does a musician’s brain make them weird?

-Well, when someone is hooked up to these machines the scanners can observer different parts of the brain showing activity, such as when they read or do mathematics.
+When someone is hooked up to these machines, the scanners can observe different parts of the brain showing activity, such as when they read or do mathematics.
 When they got people to listen to music, they saw increased activity throughout the entire brain.
-Taking it a step forward when they set up the instruments to test musicians who played instruments, they found that the activity throughout the entire brain was off the charts.
+Taking it a step forward, when they set up the instruments to test musicians who played instruments, they found that the activity throughout the entire brain was off the charts.

 how does a musician’s brain work?

-They concluded that because learning to play an instrument requires dedication, structure, patience, and practice they would develop those skills and would be able to apply it to other aspects of their life.
+They concluded that because learning to play an instrument requires dedication, structure, patience, and practice, they would develop those skills and would be able to apply them to other aspects of their life.

 Both hemispheres of the brain are required in learning to play and being able to play a musical instrument.
-Being able to play an instrument requires the linguistic and mathematical precision of the left hemisphere of the brain with the novel and creative left side of the brain.
+Being able to play an instrument requires the linguistic and mathematical precision of the brain’s left hemisphere with the novel and creative left side of the brain.

-This effect of being able to use the left and right side of the brain simultaneously could affect how a musician thinks and functions in both an academic and social setting.
+This effect of using the left and right side of the brain simultaneously could affect how a musician thinks and functions in both an academic and social setting.
 This could definitely play a role in why musicians are weird.
 This way of utilizing the brain can affect attention to detail, memory, planning, and strategizing.